-Depending on what services you receive, these changes will impact you differently.
-See how these changes affect treated water customers and untreated water customers.
+Depending on the type of services you receive, the rate adjustment will impact you differently.
+See how the adopted changes for 2020 affect treated water customers and untreated water customers.

 As a public agency, the District does not earn a profit.
 Rather, the rates and charges collected from customers go directly to pay for 1) the cost of service, 2) emergencies/contingencies, 3) employee salaries and benefits, and 4) compliance.
 If we don’t consistently keep up with these costs, it might mean higher increases in the future.